sputot/RINO/README.md

 ```
 # dimension of the ODE
 system-dimension = 4
-# dimension of the uncertain parameter + initial conditions (must be equal to the above right now)
+# dimension of the uncertain parameter and inputs
-jacobian-dimension = 4
+inputs-dimension = 0
 time-horizon = 5.

 # time step: only for ODEs